Here are some of the most common mistakes made by importers and exporters:

 Attempting to use EXW without thinking through the implications of the buyer being required to complete export procedures – in many countries it will be necessary for the exporter to communicate with the authorities in a number of different ways

-Use of CIP or CIF without checking whether the level of insurance in force matches the requirements of the commercial contract – these Incoterms rules only require a minimal level of cover, which may be inadequate.
+Use of CIP or CIF without checking whether the level of insurance in force matches the requirements of the commercial contract – in some instances these Incoterms rules only require a minimal level of cover, which may be inadequate.

 Where there is more than one carrier, failure to think through the implications of the risk transferring on taking in charge by the first carrier – from the buyer’s perspective, this may turn out to be a small haulage company in another country, so redress may be difficult in the event of loss or damage